 With over 400 sites and 11M visitors a year, English Heritage is guardian to some of the nation’s most treasured and iconic buildings and monuments, including Stonehenge, Tintagel Castle, Osborne, Hadrian’s Wall and Dover Castle.
 Some of the more popular tourist attractions in England are in the care of English Heritage.
-Paid English Heritage members of the organisation are given free access to all of these sites.
-GreatDealsMadeEasy.com has found a 20% discount code -Use Code HISTORY10 For 20% Off
+With a Paid English Heritage membership of the organization, you can get free access to all of these sites.
+GreatDealsMadeEasy.com has found a 15% discount code -Use Code EH2020 For 15%

 The question is, is it worth it?
 In this article, we find out if it is. below we take you through the English Heritage benefits.